AvishkaGihan/CreativePortfolio/README.md

 # CreativePortfolio

-Welcome to CreativePortfolio!
-This project showcases my work as a web developer, featuring various projects, skills, and a contact form.
-Built with React and styled using Tailwind CSS, this portfolio demonstrates my expertise in modern web development technologies.
+Welcome to my creative portfolio!
+This project showcases my web development skills and projects.
+It is built using React and styled with Tailwind CSS.

 ## Table of Contents